A Few Favorite Journal Writing Tools and Resources

 A Few More Goodies

-- I love this: 1000 Journals are traveling from hand to hand throughout the world.
+- I love this: 1000 Journals traveled from hand to hand throughout the world.

 I’d like to recommend a Windows-based software app: Life Journal For Writers.
 I have used it for many years.
 It can be purchased either by mail or downloaded.
 I still use Version 2.X, but I believe they are up to Version 3.X.